Policies and Procedures

 Notifications for Fall transfer applicants will begin being released in mid-February.

 May 1 (First year only)

-To apply as a transfer student, visit the Undergraduate Admission Transfer Application Instruction webpage where you can find a full transfer student checklist that walks you through the application process.
-You can apply directly through the Common Application.
+To apply as a transfer student, visit the Undergraduate Admission Transfer Application Instruction webpage where a full transfer student checklist is available that walks new transfer student applicants through the application process.
+Transfer students can apply directly through the Common Application.

 Military and Veteran Students

 Chapman provides assistance to active military, veterans and their dependents who may be eligible for various educational benefits.
 Information for applying and using these benefits may be obtained by emailing the Veterans Resource Center.
 Military/VA students must also complete the VA student responsibility form after registering each semester and submit it online.